 What are the Spiritual Exercises?

-They were developed by St. Ignatius Loyola to assist people of faith in deepening their relationship with God.
-Through a collection of prayers, meditations and contemplative practices the Spiritual Exercises enable each of us to contemplate the life, Passion and Resurrection of Christ and consider how they provide the framework for how we should live and serve each day.
+They were developed by St. Ignatius of Loyola to assist people of faith in deepening their relationship with God.
+Through a collection of prayers, meditations, and contemplative practices, the Spiritual Exercises enable each of us to contemplate the life, Passion, and Resurrection of Christ, and to consider how they provide the framework for how we should live and serve each day.

 Why a “Silent” Retreat?

 For those who have never experienced a silent retreat, the idea of complete silence may seem intimidating.
-But ask any past retreatant and they will tell you that the experience is quite the opposite.
+Ask any past retreatant, and they will tell you that the experience is quite the opposite.
 Within silence is the opportunity for deep and meaningful spiritual reflection and discovery.
-In silence you can hear yourself think; but more importantly, you also give yourself the opportunity to actively listen for the voice of God and His desire for your life.
+In silence you can hear yourself think, but more importantly, you also give yourself the opportunity to actively listen for the voice of God and His desire for your life.

 Why should I attend a Silent Retreat?

 The reasons for participating in a Silent Retreat are numerous and highly personal.
 For many, a retreat provides the opportunity to examine the quality of their spiritual life and the direction of their spiritual journey.
 For some, a retreat provides an opportunity to examine and reflect on a serious challenge, decision, or commitment they maybe be facing.
 For others, a retreat may be an opportunity for deeper conversion, purification, and growth in their own faith and personal relationship with God.
 No matter what the reason for attending a retreat, the resulting experience is unique, personal, and often life-changing.